 What is a Brokerage Account, and How Do I Open One?

-In this article, we’ll cover:
+In this article, we’ll cover the following:

-- Benefits of brokerage accounts
+- Types of brokerage accounts

-- The difference between brokerage accounts and other accounts
+- The pros of brokerage accounts

-- How brokerage accounts work
+- The cons of brokerage accounts

-- How to choose a brokerage account provider
+- How to choose a brokerage firm

 - How to open a brokerage account

 - The difference between a brokerage account and other investment accounts

 There are two main types of brokerage accounts: cash brokerage accounts and margin accounts.
 The primary difference between the two is how they are funded and the risk associated with each type of account.

 - Cash accounts: A cash account is funded by the cash you have in your account.
 Investment purchases are based on and limited to the money in the account, so if you have $2,500 in cash, investments are limited to that amount.
 The upside of this type of account is that it presents less risk to the investor, but the downside is that borrowing funds is not permitted, and returns are smaller.